dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_new_concepts.md

 **Defining a Resource**

-Let's take the unittest context in the allscripts_fileload pipeline as an example.
+Let's take a typical unittest context.

 Before: